geoffmunn/utility-scripts/README.md

  - **Withdrawals**: All the staking rewards are withdrawn.
 The fee is paid by either a random minor coin (KRT for example), or LUNC, or USDT (in that order).
  - **Swap**: All the available USDT is swapped for LUNC.
 Currently the fee must be paid in USDT.
  - **Delegate**: LUNC is redelegated back to the same validator.
 A set amount is always kept in reserve to cover fees for later transactions (100 LUNC).
 Depending on how the wallet was configured, either a percentage of the available funds is delegated, or a set amount.

+### Troubleshooting

+**LCD Response Error Status 400 - failed to execute message; message index: 0: Operation exceeds max spread limit: execute wasm contract failed: invalid request**

+Seems to be a problem with thbe LCD - try again later and it should work

 ## Security notes